 Police brutality is a significant problem.
 In 2013, the United States cut aid to the Royal Saint Lucia Police Force (RSLPF) due to credible allegations of gross human rights violations related to 12 extrajudicial killings that took place in 2010 and 2011.
 The government responded by inviting an international investigation of the killings and enlisting the Jamaican police to investigate the RSLPF.
 In June 2014, a mentally ill man was shot and killed for allegedly threatening police officers with rocks.
 In August, a man was assaulted during a police raid on his home.
 The Deputy Police Commissioner had advised officers earlier in the year to exercise restraint, but no meaningful reform efforts were adopted.

 Rising crime rates have been attributed to gang violence.
 In June 2014, the government criminalized membership in gangs, passing the Anti-Gang Act No. 4.
 If convicted, individuals may face up to 10 years in prison.
 Overcrowding in prisons remains a problem.
 Bordelais prison, for example, has a capacity of 500 inmates but holds more than 600.

 Same-sex sexual relations are illegal and punishable by up to 10 years in prison, but civil society voices have begun to demand changes in legislation in recent years.

 G. Personal Autonomy and Individual Rights: 14 / 16

 Women are underrepresented in politics and other professions; there are currently five women serving in Parliament.
 Domestic violence is a serious concern and often goes unreported.
-Saint Lucia is considered a destination country for human trafficking for forced labor and prostitution; the government began prosecuting under the 2010 Counter-Trafficking Act in 2012.
+The Saint Lucia Fire Service Association strike in September 2014 resulted in an agreement to create a legal mechanism to respond to matters of sexual harassment in the workplace.
+Saint Lucia is still a destination country for human trafficking and for forced labor and prostitution, but significant progress has been reported.